terrestris/geoserver-introduction-ws/src/en/basics/README.md

 * Developer-documentation: [https://docs.geoserver.org/stable/en/developer/](https://docs.geoserver.org/stable/en/developer/)

 The two links refer to the documentation of the last stable version.
 The *stable* in the respective URL can also be replaced by a version number, if you want to access the documentation of a specific GeoServer version.
-Within this workshop **Version {{ book.geoServerVersion }}** is used, so the resulting URL for the user-documentation is <https://docs.geoserver.org/{{ book.geoServerVersion }}/user/>.
+Within this workshop **Version {{ book.geoServerVersion }}** is used, so the resulting URL for the user-documentation is <https://docs.geoserver.org/stable/en/user/>.

 ![GeoServer web interface after successful login.](../assets/geoserver_login_gui_en.png)